PRESSING PAST PENTECOST: FOURTEEN (EXCERPT OF THE FEASTS OF THE LORD)

 Year of Jubilee

 I John 2:2 teaches us that Jesus “is the propitiation [atoning sacrifice] for our sins: and not for ours only, but also for the sins of the whole world.”
 The revealing of the sons of God (Romans 8:18-21) will bring the blessing of the atonement to the whole earth.
 This is not to say that all persons eventually will be reconciled to God, for it appears some will reject the salvation that is in Christ, sealing their own eternal doom.

 The earth-wide deliverance that now is at hand is portrayed in the Jewish celebration of the Year of Jubilee.

-"In the day of atonement shall ye make the trumpet sound throughout all your land."
+“On the day of atonement you shall make the trumpet sound throughout all your land.”
 The jubilee of release results from the judgment of the Day of Atonement.

 The Blowing of Trumpets and the Day of Atonement mark the beginning of the new agricultural year (as well as the end of the old).
 The feast of Passover begins the religious year.

 The Jews have two overlapping years, just as the United States has a calendar year and fiscal year that overlap.
 The Jews today seem to regard the new year that occurs at the time of the blowing of trumpets (Rosh Hashanah) as being the New Year, just as the United States regards the calendar year that commences on January 1 as the New Year.
 July 1, the beginning of the fiscal year, is not as widely celebrated.

 So it is with us Christians.
 We have a “year” that begins with “Passover” (our first approach to Christ) and a “year” that begins with the Blowing of Trumpets (the time when Christ the King comes to us to judge our sins).
 These both occur as part of the one redemption that we have in Christ.